NebulousLabs/Sia/doc/API.md

 }
 ```
 Each file in the queue is represented by the above struct.

-`Complete` indicates whether the file is ready to be used.
-Note that `Received
-== Filesize` does not imply `Complete`, because the file may require
-additional processing (e.g. decryption) after all of the raw bytes have been
-downloaded.

 `Filesize` is the size of the file being download.